 It´s a great thing but quite time-consuming and expensive. – Felix Govaers

-Govaers along with Tobias Ludes, an expert on sustainability, David Gackstetter, environmental engineer, and the data specialist Bülent Caliskan, developed Shazam4Nature which is an acoustic biodiversity monitoring system that captures and records animal sounds through sensitive microphones, and evaluates the acoustic signals using artificial intelligence (AI) in the Azure cloud.
+Movers along with Tobias Ludes, an expert on sustainability, David Gackstetter, environmental engineer, and the data specialist Bülent Caliskan, developed Shazam4Nature, which is an acoustic biodiversity monitoring system that captures and records animal sounds through sensitive microphones and evaluates the acoustic signals using artificial intelligence (AI) in the Azure cloud.

 The system can pick up the sounds of insects and the user would get to know an estimate of existing populations.
-Apart from helping out the researchers and scientists, this system can also be used by agriculture and food industry.
-Govaers believes that “If companies can prove that they are successfully protecting species, this is also a marketing argument.”
+Apart from helping out the researchers and scientists, this system can also be used by the agriculture and food industry.
+Govaers believes, “If companies can prove that they are successfully protecting species, this is also a marketing argument.”

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free